 Bit Name R/W Description 7 Round Robin R/W This bit enables the round-robin mode.
-Set this bit to 0 to put the ADM1034 in single-channel mode.
+Set this bit to 0 to put the ADM1033 in single-channel mode.
 The ADC converts on one channel only, which is determined by the channel selector bits.
 Default = Round Robin = 1.
 6 Reserved R/W Reserved <5:4> Channel Selector R/W This bit determines the channel on which the ADC converts.
-00 = Local Channel Only 01 = Remote 1 Channel Only 10 = Remote 2 Channel Only 11 = Reserved 3 4:8 Look-up Table R/W This bit determines how many table points are used to control each fan.
-0 = 4 table points for each fan.
-1 = all 8 points on one table; this table is used to control both fans.
-2 Discrete/Linear Speed R/W This bit determines whether the fans run at discrete speeds or at speeds that increase with temperature between the two thresholds.
+00 = Local Channel Only 01 = Remote 1 Channel Only 10 = Reserved 11 = Reserved 3 Reserved R/W Reserved 2 Discrete/Linear Speed R/W This bit determines whether the fans run at discrete speeds or at speeds that increase with temperature between the two thresholds.
 Default = 1 = Linear.
-1 Boost Disable R/W Set bit to 1 to prevent the fans from being boosted if either $\overline{\text{THERM}}$ temperature or $\overline{\text{THERM}}$ timer limits are exceeded.
+1 Boost Disable R/W Set bit to 1 to prevent the fans from being boosted if either THERM temperature or THERM timer limits are exceeded.
 Under these conditions, the fan runs at the previously calculated speed.
 Default = 0.
-0 SW Reset R/W Set this bit to 1 to reset the ADM1034 registers to their default values, excluding the limit registers, offset registers, and look-up table registers.
+0 SW Reset R/W Set this bit to 1 to reset the ADM1033 registers to their default values, excluding the limit registers, offset registers, and Look-up table registers.
 This bit self-clears.
 Default = 0.

 Table 39.
-REGISTER 0X03, CONFIGURATION REGISTER 3, POWER-ON DEFAULT 0X44, LOCK = Y, S/W RESET = Y
+REGISTER 0X03, CONFIGURATION REGISTER 3, POWER-ON DEFAULT 0X04, LOCK = Y, S/W RESET = Y

+Bit Name R/W Description

+<7:4> Reserved R/W Reserved

-Bit Name R/W Description <7:4> #Poles Fan 2 R/W Write the number of poles on Fan 2 to this register. power-on default = 4 poles = 100.
-This should always be an even number, because there cannot be an odd number of poles in a fan. <3:0> #Poles Fan 1 1 R/W Write the number of poles in Fan 1 to this register. power-on default = 4 poles = 00.
+<3:0> #Poles Fan R/W Write the number of poles in Fan to this register. power-on default = 4 poles = 100.
 This should always be an even number, because there cannot be an odd number of poles in a fan.